Tax Credit Up to $2000!

 A wood stove needs a stovepipe, also called a chimney connector or black pipe, to connect the stove to the outside of the building:

-Most stoves do not include vent pipe.
+Most stoves do not include venting pipe.
 It will need to be purchased separately.

 How high does a wood stove pipe need to be above the roof?